pricai2025/ClipMPCAD/README.md

 ### Medical Anomaly Detection Benchmark

 1. (optional) Follow the [BMAD](https://github.com/DorisBao/BMAD) to apply for permission to download the relevant dataset.
-2. We also provide the pre-processed benchmark.
+2. We will provide the pre-processed benchmark.
 Please download the following dataset

     * Liver: ----------------------------------------------------------------------------------
     * Brain: ----------------------------------------------------------------------------------